Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems: Application

 (2).
 Observe that all integer points in the maximal faces of $\Conv \phi({\cal S}_A)$ are obtained by the images of $(X_\gamma,Y_\gamma)$ and $(X_{c,\beta},Y_{c,\beta})$.
 This implies that $\{(X_{\gamma}, Y_{\gamma})\}_\gamma \cup \{ (X_{c,\beta},Y_{c,\beta})\}_\beta$ is a maximal chain of ${\cal L}_A$. \end{proof}

-The matrix pencil $g(sA_1+A_2)h^{\dagger}$ corresponding to a coarse DM-decomposition $g(A_1,A_2)h^{\dagger}$ is particularly called a {\em coarse Kronecker triangular form}.
-This is a refinement of a {\em quasi-Kronecker triangular form} in~\cite{ThomasStephan2012} and {\em generalized Schur form} in \cite{DemmelKagstrom1993,VanDooren1979} if $g,h$ are unitary and $s C+D$ is triangular.
+The matrix pencil $g(sA_1+A_2)h^{\dagger}$ corresponding to a coarse DM-decomposition $g(A_1,A_2)h^{\dagger}$, which we call a {\em coarse Kronecker triangular form}, is a refinement of a {\em quasi-Kronecker triangular form} in~\cite{ThomasStephan2012} and {\em generalized Schur form} in \cite{DemmelKagstrom1993,VanDooren1979} if $g,h$ are unitary matrices and $s C+D$ is triangular.